fbpx

 Vinyl Liner Pools—What You Need To Know

 This vision can easily become your daily reality when you choose a vinyl liner pool.
-But across our years of experience at Liquid Luxury Pools, we’ve found that few people seem familiar with this affordable, customizable option.
+But across our years of experience at Liquid Luxury Pools, we’ve found that many homeowners are unfamiliar with this affordable, highly customizable pool option.

-Read on for everything you need to know about vinyl liners, including what factors to consider, how to choose a liner, the pool installation process and maintenance tips from our experts.
+Read on for everything you need to know about vinyl liner pools, including what factors to consider, how to choose the right vinyl pool liner, the pool installation process and maintenance tips from our experts.

 What Is a Vinyl Liner Pool?

 A vinyl liner pool is an in-ground swimming pool with an interior liner made from a flexible vinyl sheet.
-This liner is a barrier between your pool’s structural walls and the water, just like a fiberglass shell or plaster coating in a gunite (concrete) pool.
+This liner acts as a barrier between your pool’s structural walls and the water—similar to a fiberglass shell or a plaster coating in a gunite (concrete) pool.

-Vinyl liner pools are typically more affordable and offer more design flexibility than other materials.
+Vinyl liner pools are typically more affordable and offer greater design flexibility than other pool materials.
 Plus, unlike concrete or textured fiberglass, a vinyl liner creates a silky-smooth surface that’s gentle on your feet and safe for swimmers of all ages.

 How To Choose a Vinyl Liner Pool?

-These are the most important factors to consider when choosing a vinyl liner:
+These are the most important factors to consider when choosing a vinyl liner pool:

 What Is the Right Liner Thickness?

-You can choose the right liner thickness by considering your pool’s shape and usage.
-The most common option is a 20-mil pool liner, but a thicker 27-mil liner will offer added durability.
+You can choose the right vinyl pool liner thickness by considering your pool’s shape and how often it will be used.
+The most common option is a 20-mil vinyl liner, while a thicker 27-mil liner offers added durability.

-If your pool has lots of intricate or sharp turns, the 20-mil option is usually best—the thinner material is more flexible and generally offers a better fit.
+If your pool has many intricate or sharp turns, a 20-mil liner is often the best option.
+The thinner material is more flexible and typically provides a better fit during installation.

 What Is the Difference Between Beaded and Tabbed Liners?

-Beaded liners have a bead along their top edge, which snaps into a track installed along your pool’s perimeter.
-These are easier to install and replace since you don’t necessarily have to drain your entire pool.
-They’re also available in a wide range of patterns and styles.
+Beaded vinyl liners have a bead along the top edge that snaps into a track installed around your pool’s perimeter.
+These liners are easier to install and replace, and in some cases, you don’t need to fully drain your pool.
+They’re also available in a wide variety of patterns and styles.

-Tabbed liners are more budget-friendly by comparison, but they offer a less seamless appearance.
-This option secures the liner with clips or strips that fold over your pool’s walls.
-As a result, you do have to drain some or all of your pool to install or replace one.
+Tabbed vinyl liners are generally more budget-friendly, but they offer a less seamless appearance.
+This type of liner is secured with clips or strips that fold over the pool walls.
+As a result, partial or full pool drainage is usually required for installation or replacement.

 Can I Customize the Shape of My Pool?

-Yes, you can customize the shape of your vinyl liner pool to nearly any shape or size you can imagine.
-The one thing to know is that more intricate shapes canincrease your total vinyl liner pool cost.
+Yes, you can customize the shape of your vinyl liner swimming pool to nearly any size or layout you can imagine.
+Keep in mind that more intricate pool designs can increase your total vinyl liner pool cost.

 • Rectangular presents a classic, clean aesthetic